xmpf/xmpf.github.io/content/posts/random-sample/index.md

 #### Services

-A Service is an application component that can perform long-running operations in the background.
+> A service is a component that runs in the background and has no user interface.
+Services are typically used to perform some long-running operation, such as downloading a file or playing music, without blocking the user interface.

 - The `android:name` attribute specifies the class name of the service.
 - Due to `exported="true"` it allows other applications to start the service.